lawrie/MuraxArduino/README.md

 pins 16-31: GPIO  : These corresspond to Pmods 3, 4, 5 and 6.
 ```

+This corresponds to Arduino pinMode, digitalRead and digitalWrite methods.
+The INPUT_PULLUP mode is not implemented sand treated as INPUT.

 #### UART

 Maps to the Blackice USB 2 connector on pins 85 and 88.
 Accesssed by Arduino Serial class.

 #### Timer